bcm101/blockchain-auction/README.md

 accounts
 ```

-A method from the smart contract can be used in web3.
+A method from the smart contract can be used in using web3 in the console.
 Every method from the smart contract has set number of parameters, however web3 methods will accept one extra parameter at the end that will specify details about how the method should be handled.

 ```
 {from: [which account is calling this method],